Dysthymia

 Dysthymia Symptoms

 Dysthymia may affect children and adults alike, though the indicators vary with age and by individual.
-In adults, dysthymia’s symptoms include:
+In adults, depressive symptoms of dysthymia include:

 • Poor appetite or overeating